Dec 9, 2022

 * How to plan a trip around your hometown

-* The practical advantages of being able to use your home as base
+* The practical advantages of being able to use your home as

 * Living in a place gives you time to thoroughly explore it